Horse Pens 40: Wildlife and history

-According to the official website, Horse Pens 40 is home to many varieties of rare birds, animal, and plants, as well as ancient burial mounds and Native American Fetishes.
+Chandler Mountain is home to many varieties of rare birds, animal, and plants, as well as ancient burial mounds and a sacred site for Native American.
 From the official website:

 Since it is a natural stone fortress atop a fortress-like mountain, it was used by the Native Americans as a protected village and ceremonial area for thousands of years.
 There are living and working areas as well as burial areas dating back to the Paleo (pre- Stone Age-12,000+ years ago) and Archaic (early Stone Age-10,000 years ago) periods up to more recent times throughout the park.
 We also have what may be the only remaining example in the United States of an ancient leaching pit that has seen actual historical use.

 The boulders range from 400 to 600 million years old with a section that scientists say may possibly date back over a billion years old.

-Horse Pens 40 is home to field mice, foxes, badgers, black bear, coyotes, raccoons, deer, groundhogs, squirrels, as well as an assortment of hawks, owls, turkey vultures, and the rare red-cockaded woodpecker and red pileated woodpeckers.
+The area is home to field mice, foxes, badgers, black bear, coyotes, raccoons, deer, groundhogs, squirrels, as well as an assortment of hawks, owls, turkey vultures, and the rare red-cockaded woodpecker and red pileated woodpeckers.

 Bouldering

 Horse Pens 40 is home to one of the most concentrated boulder fields in the world.
 The boulders are made of "ancient erosion carved sandstone".
 In most places they are solid enough to climb, however some boulders are made of weaker sandstone that crumbles to the touch.
 Certain bouldering routes take advantage of this "feature" (such as some of the routes in the Ten Pins section) to add to the difficulty rating of a problem.

 Problems at HP40 normally range from V0- to V11.
 In addition, several problems beyond V11 are ranked.

 HP40 is famous for its slopers and difficult top-outs and mantles.
 Beta provided by the park rates the exposure on a problem on a "carnage" scale ranging from "Casual"-"Sketchy"-"Scary"-"Nuts".
 Some routes are particularly exposed and have dangerous top-outs, with "highball" risks and much risk of falling.

 Horse Pens 40 sponsors several bouldering competitions per year, including the largest leg of the Triple Crown competition, the annual spring "Sloperfest Slap-N-Jam" competition and live music festival, the Chandler Mountain Challenge, and more.
 Although bouldering takes place year-round, the best time of year to climb at HP40 is early fall to late spring.
-The day use fee (which includes bouldering) costs $6.50 to $8 per day and covers you from 8am until sundown.
-Primitive camping costs $13 to $15 per night (from sundown to sundown) and includes bouldering access.
-Night bouldering is free for campers, and is especially popular during the warmer months due to better friction offered by the cooler nighttime temperatures.